aarnadlr/kith-react-site/README.md

-Kith sneaker store, built with React, styled-components, tachyons, and more.
+Kith sneaker store, built with React, Webpack, styled-components, tachyons, and more.
 See the package.json for further details.